All Episodes

 Well, that's really helpful.

-He reaches across the aisle well.
+He reaches across the aisle, Will.

 That means he reaches out to Democrats.

-And of course, Schwarzenegger probably could write the book on that.
+And, of course, Schwarzenegger probably could write the book on that.

 It's just out there staring you in the face.